MostafaHamedd/Tellmore01.github.io/README.md

 ## Instructions
  1. Write your resume on Markdown.
- 2. Install Jekyll on you local computer.
+ 2. Install Jekyll on your local computer.
- 3. Pick your prefered Jekyll theme.
+ 3. Pick your preferred Jekyll theme.
  4. Add your Resume to your local website.
  5. Host your website on Github.